 their awesome Scottish Lamb.
 In London, Veeraswami is by far the

 best Indian restaurant I have been to.
-My favorite
+Going back to Las Vegas, I

 domestic wines are from the Stag's Leap area of the Napa Valley.